Thallium azide

 Thallium azide, TlN3, is a yellow-brown crystalline solid poorly soluble in water.
 Although it is not nearly as sensitive to shock or friction as lead azide, it can easily be detonated by a flame or spark.
 It can be stored safely dry in a closed non-metallic container.

 Preparation and structure

 Thallium azide can be prepared treating an aqueous solution of thallium(I) sulfate with sodium azide.
 Thallium azide will precipitate; the yield can be maximized by cooling.

 TlN3, KN3, RbN3, and CsN3 adopt the same structures.
 The azide is bound to eight cations in an eclipsed orientation.
 The cations are bound to eight terminal N centers.

 Safety

-All thallium compounds are poisonous and should be handled with care; avoid breathing any dust or fumes.
+All thallium compounds are poisonous and should be handled with care.
+Azide salts are also roughly as toxic as their corresponding cyanide salts.